Xexxa/coccinellidae/README.md

 # Coccinellidae Web Browser
-The Coccinellidae web browser.
-The goal is to create a traditional browser UI (how things was before Chrome) drawing inspiration from Netscape 3.
+The Coccinellidae web browser, a fork of [Ladybird](https://github.com/awesomekling/ladybird).
+The goal is to create a general purpose browser with a traditional browser UI (how things was before Chrome) drawing inspiration from Netscape 3.

-This is a fork of [Ladybird](https://github.com/awesomekling/ladybird).
-Unlike Ladybird the goal here is to create a general purpose browser. (_"But for now, please treat ladybird as a debugging tool for LibWeb. :)"_ [\[1\]](https://github.com/awesomekling/ladybird/pull/20#issuecomment-1184351571) )

-This is a personal fork for my own enjoyment and learning :^)
+This is a personal fork for my own enjoyment and learning, but feel free to contribute :^)

 ### How does Coccinellidae differ from Ladybird?
 - [x] Qt5 support 👍